hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Migrate data out of the AMI instance

 ~> NOTE: The AMI instance will not function after this step.
+Certain services are stopped and should not be restarted after the migration.
+The migration moves data stored in Consul by the AMI (Vault data) into PostgreSQL to be used by the installer.
+If the AMI adds new data to Consul after the migration, the installer-based instance won't have access to it, destabilizing the system.

 Next, create a password that will be used to protect the migration data as it is passed to the installer.
 This password is only used for this migration process